alektron/ScalableText/README.md

 Not included in this repository but necessary to run it:
 - glew.h and the glew binaries (.lib/.dll)
 - Arial.ttf font file.
 Other ttf fonts can be used.
 The filename must be adjusted in code

+## Credits
+- Evan Wallace (https://github.com/evanw) for proposing the methods this implementation is based on
+- stb_truetype (https://github.com/nothings/stb) used to parse .ttf files